-How is it possible that after all these years sharing recipes, I haven’t posted about Sopaipillas?
+How is it possible that after all these years of sharing recipes, I haven’t posted about Sopaipillas?
 A dear friend has been my official baker of this traditional Chilean pastry.
 But now, she has gone back to Chile…leaving me to make my own sopaipillas for the first time.
 It’s important to note – Chilean Sopaipillas are different from Mexican Sopaipillas.
 The Chilean version includes squash and can be eating with savory or sweet sauces.

 Visit also: Corn and Beef Pie (Pastel de Choclo)Print

 Perfect appetizers with Chilean salsa Pebre or as a dessert, dusted with powdered sugar or in a molasses sauce.